 How to compensate nonprofit organization board members, directors, officers or trustees

-Form 1023 Part V (5) is where you explain the numbers and compensations of your directors, officers and trustees.
-Form 1023 Part V (5) is a very important section and should not to be taken lightly.
-These questions repeat over and over for the hope that you have been lying and you provide contradicting answers.
+Form 1023 Part V (5) is where you explain the numbers and compensation of your directors, officers, and trustees.
+Form 1023 Part V (5) is a very important section and should not be taken lightly.
+These questions repeat over and over not because the IRS hopes you lie, but because they want to catch inconsistencies and fraud.

-To IRS’s credit, they are looking for abusers of the tax exemption process which are many, so get familiar with the laws quickly.
+To the IRS’s credit, they’re hunting abusers of the tax exemption process – and there are plenty.
+So get familiar with the laws fast.

-- You are about to start a nonprofit organization and the nature of it comes with the name.
-Contrary to the nonprofit criminals who like to say that compensations equivalent to for-profit sector is normal or justified, I advise you to not listen to this garbage.
+You are about to start a nonprofit organization and the nature of it comes with the name.
+Contrary to the nonprofit criminals who like to say that compensation equivalent to for-profit sector is “normal” or “justified”, I advise you to not listen to this garbage.
 You are about to start something meaningful, to help others, to do good – not to make yourself rich.

-Those who take out large sums out of trusting donor contributions are nothing but criminal and abusers of the system, and if you are looking for your American Dream in the nonprofit sector, you should be hanged too.
-You don’t like my attitude towards this subject?
+Those who take out large sums out of trusting donor contributions are nothing but thieves and abusers of the system, and if you are looking for your American Dream by milking the nonprofit sector, you should be hanged too.
+Don’t like my attitude towards this subject?
 Get the hell out and stop using this site.

-Here’s an article I wrote on nonprofit executive compensations which you should read before deciding on how much to pay yourself.
+Here’s an article I wrote on nonprofit executive compensation which you should read before deciding on how much to pay yourself.
 Knowing that, let’s get to work.

 Do you or will you compensate officers, directors, or trustees, or do or will you have highest compensated employees, or highest compensated independent contractors?

-I have written many pages in detail about compensation and payments made to nonprofit workers which can be found under the Nonprofit IRS Compliance menu at the top of this website.
-Directors of a nonprofit organization CAN NOT be compensated for their board duties.
+I have written many detailed pages about compensation and payments made to nonprofit workers, which can be found under the Nonprofit IRS Compliance menu at the top of this website.
+Directors of a nonprofit organization CANNOT be compensated for their board duties.

-One important classification that you should understand fully before answering this question is the difference between employees and independent contractors.
-Considering that, the IRS is asking you the question again in another way hoping that you list some of your board members on the form 1023.
+One key distinction you need to understand before answering this question is the difference between employees and independent contractors.
+Considering that,the IRS is basically asking the same question twice on Form 1023, hoping you’ll list some of your board members.

-In my experience, organizations that don’t compensate their officers and employees have 90% more chance of getting accepted than others.
-Compensation is not a bad thing; everyone should eat, but there’s eating and then there is indulging.
+In my experience, organizations that don’t compensate their officers and employees have a 90% better chance of getting approved without questioning than others.
+Compensation is not a bad thing – everyone should eat – but there’s a difference between eating and indulging..

 Before you ask me, a highest compensated employee or an independent contractor is a person that would be making $100,000 or more.